 Ethanol is an alcohol fuel made from the sugars found in a wide range of feedstocks.
 Most of the ethanol used today is distilled from starch and sugar based feedstocks, including corn, sugarcane, and potatoes.
-Companies are also researching ways to increase the deployment of cellulosic ethanol, which is made from the fibrous or cellulosic material in plants.
+Three commercial plants are opening in 2014 to produce cellulosic ethanol, which is made from the fibrous or cellulosic material in plants.

 Nearly all gasoline sold now in the U.S. contains some ethanol.
 About 99% of the fuel ethanol consumed in the U.S. is added to gasoline in mixtures of up to 10% ethanol and 90% gasoline.
 Any gasoline powered engine in the U.S. can use E-10 (gasoline with 10% ethanol), but only specific types of vehicles can use mixtures with greater than 10% ethanol.
 The U.S. Environmental Protection Agency (EPA) ruled in October 2010 that cars and light trucks of model year 2007 and after are capable of running on a 15% ethanol blend.
 Some other vehicles can utilize even higher blends.